masood1505/Jackpine3d-Public/README.md

 -- Exit when done
 exit
+####Macro queries

+A clean and reformated verion of Macro queries have been added to macro-queries(improved).sql

+Queries can be be copy pasted from there and executed to the console.
 # SpatiaLite Installation and Data Import Guide

 This guide covers installing SpatiaLite, importing GML and CSV data, and running spatial queries.